vanheeringen-lab/seq2science/docs/content/DESeq2.md

 ##### Contrast designs
 The following section will guide you through the process of creating a DESeq2 contrast using only the samples.tsv and the config.yaml.

-Here are some definitions: a **contrast** design tells us which samples to compare.
-It contains three or four parts: a **condition** (a column name in the samples.tsv), and two **groups** (labels in this column).
+Here are some definitions: a **contrast** design tells us which samples to compare, and how.
-The first group will be the **target**, and the second group will be the **reference**.
-Additionally, a contrast can optionally contain a **batch** effect, which you want to correct for.
+A contrast contains three or four parts:
+  - an optional **batch** effect to correct for (a column name in the samples.tsv)
+  - a **condition** (a column name in the samples.tsv)
+  - two **groups** (labels in the condition column)

+For each contrast, DESeq2 will determine which genes/peaks are differentially expressed in the first group (the **target** group), compared to the second group (**reference** group).
 To determine differentially expressed genes/accessible peaks, DESeq2 requires at least two samples per group.
 A design contrast therefore requires at least 2x2 samples.

 ###### Contrast in the samples.tsv
-In the `samples.tsv`, add a column for every property you wish to test in your samples.
+In the `samples.tsv`, add a condition column for every comparisson you wish to make.
-Next, add labels to the samples involved in the test.
+Next, add group labels to the samples involved in the test.
 You can leave labels empty, or add labels and not use them.
 For example:

 1. a column named 'conditions' with values 'wildtype' and 'knockout'.